 To meet requirement #3, you must be able to do the following: hire or fire, AND review performance.
 You do not need to be the one that actually performs the hiring or firing, but your opinion must be given strong preference.
 If a voting system is used, and you only get one vote like everyone else, then your opinion is not being given strong preference and you don't meet the exemption.
 You do not need to both hire and fire, participating in either one will be sufficient.
 However, you must take part in performance reviews or other activities which relate to the advancement of employees.

 Remember that job titles are not used in determining exemption from overtime.
 Just because you company prints “Director of XXX” or “Vice President of YYY” on you business card does not make you exempt.
-If you spend 50% of your time doing the same type of work as your subbordinates, it doesn't matter what your title is, you are probably entiteled to overtime.
+If you spend 50% of your time doing the same type of work as your subordinates, it doesn't matter what your title is, you are probably entitled to overtime.

 The administrative exemption is fairly straight forward to explain, but it ends up being a bit tricky in practice.
 A common way to explain it is that workers in a company are classified as either administrative or production.
 The classification is fairly straight forward for most employees.
 Production work is anything that relates to the end products or services that your company provides.
 Administrative work is anything that relates to supporting the business itself.
 Examples of administrative work include accounting, human resources, tax, and legal.